keystone-enclave/keystone/README.md

 make uninstall
 ```

-Run the following command to complete the installation.
-Ideally, you may need to add it to your shell rcfile (e.g., .bashrc)
+Ideally, you may need to add the following to your shell rcfile (e.g., .bashrc)

 ```bash
 export KEYSTONE_SDK_DIR=<install directory>